Veterans Make Good Employees When Spectra Diversity launched its assessment in 2017, we did not…

 The proof of the ROI and the benefits of D&I is an on-going challenge.
 Diversity and Inclusion Councils and other associate groups are tasked with creating the D&I Strategy that will have measurable outcomes.

 To be effective, the first step is to understand the organization’s current culture.
 Before selecting an assessment tool, it is important to understand what the organization wants and needs to know.
 Many organizations embed culture questions into existing employee engagement surveys.
-However, to truly measure the organizational culture related to D&I, it is important to have an instrument that focuses specifically on D&I. The Spectra Diversity and Inclusion Profile™ provides a snapshot of what the organization and everyone may need to focus on to create a culture of respect and inclusion.
+However, to truly measure the organizational culture related to D&I, it is important to have an instrument that focuses specifically on D&I. The Spectra Diversity Inclusion Assessment™ provides a snapshot of what the organization and everyone may need to focus on to create a culture of respect and inclusion.

 Client: Not-for-Profit with ~ 600 employees